samrae7/hackernews/README.md

 - This script will scrape data from the [Hacker News homepage](https://news.ycombinator.com/)
 - You can specify how many posts you'd like information for.
 The data is output to the terminal window
-- Story properties will return null if they do not pass validation (and a warning will appear in the console)
+- Post properties will throw an error if they do not pass validation.
+This post will then be skipped.
 - Likewise the imput param (number of posts) is parsed as an integer and then validated

 ## Libraries used, and why